 To provide necessary and efficient support for institution building and strengthening the capacity of the government, the SPPS Programme set up offices at the Cabinet Division and the GED.
 A Central Management Committee (CMC) Secretariat was also established within the Cabinet Division to support the NSSS Implementation and Coordination Unit.
 The two SPPS Offices (Cabinet Division and GED) acted as the focal point to ensure timely availability of all technical assistance under the provisions of the SPPS Programme.
 The key inputs provided for institution building are below: i.
 TA support to the Cabinet Division to assume the overall leadership in preparation of the Action Plan for NSSS by each implementing Divisions/Ministries to ensure that the GoB assumes full ownership of the direction and strategy in the Action Plan (2015 to 2017); ii.
-The SSPS project facilitated the process of substantive consultations between the members of the CMC.
-Some of the key activities included one meeting at the Prime Minister's office for ratifying the NSSS thematic clusters (2015 to 2017); and iii.
+The SSPS project facilitated the process of substantive consultations between the ministries listed in the five thematic clusters1 and facilitated constant close dialogue between the members of the CMC.
+Some of the key activities included one meeting at the Prime Minister's office for ratifying the NSSS, one meeting of the focal points of the CMC, one CMC meeting and two meetings of the NSSSB thematic clusters (2015 to 2017); and iii.
 TA support to organize the Bangladesh Development Forum Meeting 2015 with special emphasis on a session on Social Protection, attended by high level officials of GOB, DFID and UNDP.